matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 A possible setup would involve two Moderation Bots, both members of a moderation room _MR_.

 - A Classifier Bot consumes `m.abuse.report` messages, discards messages from users who have joined recently or never been active in the room (possible bots/sleeping bots), then collates reports against users.
 If there are more than e.g. 10 reports in the last hour against a single user, post a `m.policy.rule.user` message in the same room specifying that the user should undergo temporary ban.
 - A Ban Bot consumes `m.policy.rule.user` messages and implements bans.

+Of course, it is entirely possible to implement both features as a single bot.

 ## Security considerations